 Founded in 1998, the premise behind Twisters is that customers want quality food at fast food prices and speed.
 Place your order at a counter and your meal is delivered to your table.
 Drive up and your meal is handed to you promptly.
 Twisters calls it a “fast casual dining experience.”
 The restaurant’s goal is to exceed customer expectations in value, quality and service.
 Its menu features red and green chile enhanced New Mexican dishes as well as American favorites.

-I must admit that my inaugural visit in 2005 was very much a disappointment.
+I must admit that my inaugural visit, a lifetime ago in 2005 was very much a disappointment.
 Whether attributable to an off-day or a poor-performing location, it would be six years before my next visit.
 That return visit prompted a second visit only a week thereafter.
 The third visit validated the findings of my previous visit, confirming that this is a restaurant going places (and not just to Colorado).

-Only five “traditional” burritos are available on the lunch menu.
-That is if you don’t count the Twister Burrito, an unconventional burrito anywhere but New Mexico.
-The Twister burrito is engorged with your choice of meat (beef, chicken or carne adovada) and beans then is topped with fries and smothered with red or green chile (or both), cheese, lettuce and tomato.
+Only five “traditional” burritos are available on the lunch menu, all of which are engorged with your choice of meat (beef, chicken or carne adovada) and beans then are topped with fries and smothered with red or green chile (or both), cheese, lettuce and tomato.
 It’s very similar to and undoubtedly inspired by the world-famous Travis at Grandma Warner’s K&I restaurant.
 The Twister burrito is available in one-eighth, one-quarter, one-half and full-sizes, any size of which would sate most famished diners.

 The Twisters experience starts at breakfast, not a diverse starter to your day, but a satisfying one.
 Eleven breakfast burritos, many named for New Mexico cities or landmarks (such as Taos, Eubank, South Valley and others), include a “basic” option in which you start with eggs and potatoes then pick your own ingredients.
 Breakfast burritos are available as a hand-held option or smothered with chile and cheese on top.
 In September, 2011, Albuquerque The Magazine‘s staff undertook the enviable task of determining the Duke City’s very best breakfast burrito.
 Twister’s breakfast burrito was rated number six from among very keen competition.

-The green chile cheeseburger is terrific!
-It starts with a unique sesame seed bun (baked on the premises) that’s substantial enough to hold in what is a very moist beef patty (without being greasy) yet not so large and “bready” that it dominates the flavor profile.
-The beef, all third-pound of it, is prepared to a medium degree of doneness and is seasoned nicely then blanketed with a molten slice of cheese.
-The green chile would rate mild on a piquancy scale, but it has a pleasant flavor.
-Burgers are served with curly fries, a nice change of pace.
+17 July 2020: The green chile cheeseburger is terrific even without the unique baked-on-the-premises sesame seed bun which wasn’t available during this visit.
+The buns are substantial enough to hold in what is a very moist beef patty (without being greasy) yet not so large and “bready” that they dominates the flavor profile.
+The beef, all third-pound of it, is prepared to about a medium-well degree of doneness and is seasoned nicely then blanketed with a molten slice of cheese.
+The green chile would rate mild on a piquancy scale, but it has a pleasant flavor and occasionally, an incendiary note will sneak out.
+Burgers are served with curly fries, a nice change of pace if you eat them right away.
+Take them to go and by the time they get to your destination they’re desiccated and tasteless.

-In the near decade and a half it’s been open, Twisters Burgers & Burritos has earned a loyal following among burger and burrito aficionados.
+In the two decades plus in which Twisters has been serving the Land of Enchantment, it’s earned a loyal following among burger and burrito aficionados.
 The names on the marquee are only two of the reasons.

 Twisters Burgers & Burritos